Puerto Rico government agency skips Oct. 1 interest payment - filing

-NEW YORK, Oct 5 (Reuters) - Puerto Rico’s Public Finance Corp, the government agency that defaulted in August when it paid only some of what was due on its bonds, has not made an Oct.
+NEW YORK (Reuters) - Puerto Rico’s Public Finance Corp, the government agency that defaulted in August when it paid only some of what was due on its bonds, has not made an Oct.
 1 interest payment, according to a public filing on Monday.

 The missed October payment is the third full consecutive payment the Public Finance Corp, a subsidiary of the island’s Government Development Bank, has not made.
 It is unclear how much was due on Oct.
 1.